 Registration is limited.

 To ensure that those training with you are persons of good ethical character, we require all applicants to provide one of the following forms of information.
 Should you not have any of these forms we can do a criminal background check for you.

 - Evidence of no criminal history from a local law enforcement agency printed on official department letterhead, or a statement of good character from a local official; i.e. chief of Police, sheriff, District Attorney, Judge, etc.

-- Evidence of current, active, full line service with public law enforcement agency, or with the United States Armed Forces.
+- Evidence of current, active, full-line service with a public law enforcement agency, or with the United States Armed Forces.